 Credit concentration risk may arise from a single large exposure or from multiple exposures that are closely correlated.
-We manage such risks by setting exposure limits on obligor groups, portfolios, borrowers, industries and countries, generally expressed as a percentage of the Group's eligible capital base.
+We manage such risks by setting exposure limits on borrowers, obligor groups, portfolios, industries and countries, generally expressed as a percentage of the Group's eligible capital base.

 We manage our credit risk exposures through a robust credit underwriting, structuring and monitoring process.
 While we proactively minimise undue concentration of exposure in our portfolio, our credit portfolio remains concentrated in Singapore and Malaysia.
 The Group's cross-border exposure to China has increased over the years, in line with rising trade flows between China and Southeast Asia.
-We manage our country risk exposures within an established framework that involves setting limits for each country.
+We manage our country risk exposures within an established framework that involves setting country limits.
 Such limits are based on the country's risk rating, economic potential measured by its gross domestic product and the Group's business strategy.

-Our credit exposures are well-diversified across industries, with the exception of the Singapore real estate sector due mainly to the high home ownership rate here.
-We remain vigilant about risks in the sector and take active steps to manage our exposure while continuing to maintain a prudent stance in approving real estate-related loans.
+Our credit exposures are well-diversified across industries. except for the Singapore real estate sector due mainly to the high home ownership rate.
+We remain vigilant about risks in the sector and actively take steps to manage our exposure while staying prudent in approving real estate-related loans.